raggar/RahulAggarwal1016/README.md

 ![Hello Word](https://github.com/RahulAggarwal1016/RahulAggarwal1016/blob/master/banner.png)

 Thanks for visiting my github profile!
 I'm a 20 year-old student developer from Vaughan, Ontario who is currently studying software engineering at the University of Waterloo.
-As of this moment, I am a backend developer at Faire as well as Hack the North, Canada's largest hackathon.
+As of this moment, I am a backend developer at Faire as well as Hack the North (Canada's largest hackathon).

 ### Skills
 <p>